 - Companies aren’t people.
 They shouldn’t have the same rights as individual human beings have [left].

 - We should probably audit the Fed.

 - We shouldn’t be gunning down immigrants at the border and if anything, we should probably lighten up a little bit on our approach to immigration.

-- We should be able to grow whatever crops and drink whatever milk we like and educate our children however we see fit.
+- We should be able to grow whatever crops we want, drink whatever milk we like, and educate our children however we see fit.

 - We should get a little more enthusiastic about improving the areas we’ve neglected, and maybe get a little less obsessed with developing even more areas.
-Do we really want a building contractor’s footprint on every single square inch of the planet?
+(Do we really need a contractor’s footprint on every single square inch of the planet?)